 Learn more about the conditions we treat ›

-As Orange County’s only verified Level I trauma center, UC Irvine Medical Center is uniquely equipped to provide patients who are critically ill or have suffered traumatic injury with a full spectrum of care 24 hours a day, seven days a week.
+As Orange County’s only verified Level I adult and Level II pediatric trauma center, UC Irvine Medical Center is uniquely equipped to provide patients who are critically ill or have suffered traumatic injury with the full spectrum of care 24 hours a day, seven days a week.

 As Orange County’s only university medical center, we also have vast resources that can be tapped any time, day or night, including a blood bank and specialists in emergency medicine, neurosurgery, vascular surgery, cardiothoracic surgery, head and neck surgery, orthopaedic surgery, reconstructive plastic surgery, anesthesiology, radiology and pharmacology.

-- Our Level I trauma center is verified by the American College of Surgeons as meeting the highest standards for trauma care.
+- Our Level I adult and Level II pediatric trauma center is verified by the American College of Surgeons as meeting the highest standards for trauma care.

 - We are the only trauma center in Orange County where all surgeons are board-certified surgical intensivists, with general surgical training as well as specialized training in surgical critical care.